meilisearch/meilisearch-js-plugins/packages/instant-meilisearch/README.md

 **Meilisearch** is an open-source search engine.
 [Discover what Meilisearch is!](https://github.com/meilisearch/meilisearch)

-This library is a client that establishes communication between your [Meilisearch](https://github.com/meilisearch/meilisearch) instance and [InstantSearch](https://github.com/algolia/instantsearch.js).
+This library is the search client that you should use to make [Meilisearch](https://github.com/meilisearch/meilisearch) work with [InstantSearch](https://github.com/algolia/instantsearch.js).
 InstantSearch, an open-source project developed by Algolia, is the tool that renders all the components needed to start searching in your front-end application.

 Instead of reinventing the wheel, we have opted to reuse the InstantSearch library for our own front-end tooling.
 We will contribute upstream any improvements that may result from our adoption of InstantSearch.